-- D. Public Utility.
-Contracts for the sale of the products, commodities or services of any department or public utility owned, controlled or operated by the City may be made by the manager of such utility or by the city manager upon forms approved by the city manager and at rates fixed by the city council. - E. No Application to Employees.
-The provisions of this section shall not apply to services rendered by any person in the employ of the City. .
+- E. Acquisition of Real Property.
+Any real property which is sold, dedicated, or transferred to the City must be accepted by resolution of the city council. - F. Public Utility.
+Contracts for the sale of the products, commodities or services of any department or public utility owned, controlled or operated by the City may be made by the manager of such utility or by the city manager upon forms approved by the city manager and at rates fixed by the city council. - G. Public Employees.
+The provisions of this section shall not apply to services rendered by any person in the employ of the City.